lbovet/vertx-redisques/README.md

   "count": 3
 }
 ```
+**Attention:** The count will also contain empty queues when requested before the internal cleanup has passed.
+Use the monitor endpoint when non-empty queues should be counted only.

 ### List or count queue items
 To list the queue items of a single queue use